WSU-4110/foss-finder/README.md

 ### Proposed Features

 * Browse different categories of software alternatives
-* Filter results based on platform, license, and popularity
-* View detailed information about each software alternative, including its features, user reviews, and download links
+* View detailed information about each software alternative, including its features, user ratings, and download links
 * Submit new software alternatives to be added to the website
-* Review existing alternatives to help others find the best options
+* Rate existing alternatives to help others find the best options

 ### Getting Started